 Chargers & Cables

 Ensure you have the correct chargers and cables for all your tech devices.
-Remember the correct wall adapter if you are traveling internationally.
+Remember the correct wall adapter if you are traveling or moving internationally.

 Depending on how many electronics you have,k you may want to purchase a powerstrip or power bar so you can plug in all of your devices.